10 Places to See & Eat in North End – Little Italy | Self-Guided Tour

-Boston’s North End/Little Italy neighbor is famous for its delicious food as well as its colorful history and we at Free Tours By Foot Boston have put together a quick, self -guided walking tour of North End/Little Italy and some of its most interesting sites.
+Boston’s North End/Little Italy neighbor is famous for its delicious food as well as its colorful history and we at Free Tours By Foot Boston have put together a quick, self -guided walking tour of North End/Little Italy and some of its most interesting sites and bites.

-Entering the Northend/Little Italy Neighborhood from Salem St. the first site you will see on the corner of Salem St. and Cross St. (50 Salem St.) is an Irish Pub (yes an Irish pub on the edge of Little Italy) called Goodie Glover’s.
+Entering the Northend/Little Italy Neighborhood from Salem St. the first site you will see near the corner of Salem St. and Cross St at 65 Salem Street a restaurant called Paulie‘s.

 As you travel down Salem St., stop in at Ernesto’s Pizza at 69 Salem St. Opened in 1984, they make huge slices with homemade dough and sauce made on site.
 To save both money and space in your belly, you can ask them to cut the slice in two.